Document

 5.2 When will sanctions be imposed

 In all cases where an offence is committed, consideration will be given as to whether a sanction should be imposed and if so, which one.
-In some cases it may be appropriate to impose two sanctions for example, prosecution and an application for a rent repayment order.
+In some cases it may be appropriate to impose two sanctions.
+For example, prosecution and an application for a Rent Repayment Order.

 5.3 Civil Penalties or Prosecution